michalantolik/pluralsight/README.md

 1. Translate the following into French: I would like to order a croissant and a black coffee.

+#### Explain existing source code

+1. What does this code do? xxxxxxxxxxxxxx

+#### Generate source code

+1. Write Python code to calculate the distance between two points.
+2. Can you refactor this code to be more concise?
+3. Write unit tests for this Person class.

+#### Ask about code examples, snippets, syntax

+1. Write and Excel VLOOKUP formula that looks up values in Column A that match values in Column B.
+2. Write a Regex that fits a U.S. phone number.

+#### Extract keywords from text

+1. From the following text, please extract all companies, schoold and skills.
+Text: xxxxxxxxxxxxxx.

 #### Transform handwritten mockup of a website into HTML + CSS (with DALL-E)

 1.Load handwritten website mockup 👉 Write code for a website that looks like this picture.